pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/05-cache.md

 ### In Production

-Depending on where you deploy, these headers may or may not be respected with regards to caching at the edge.
-Refer to your platform's documentation to verify.
+Depending on where you deploy, these headers may or may not be respected when caching at the edge.
+Refer to your platform's documentation more information.

 ## Purge Surrogate Key-based Cache

-You should be familiar with the concept of surrogate key based caching and purging.
-Refer to https://docs.fastly.com/en/guides/working-with-surrogate-keys for more information on working with surrogate keys.
+You should be familiar with the concept of surrogate key-based caching and purging.
+Refer to [Fastly's documentation](https://docs.fastly.com/en/guides/working-with-surrogate-keys) for more information on working with surrogate keys.

 The example below uses WordPress with: